★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Falcon's open architecture and the CrowdStrike Marketplace enable third-party integrations and apps, increasing platform utility and making replacement harder once integrated into tooling.
+Falcon's open APIs and Foundry app development platform let customers and partners build capabilities on top of Falcon, increasing platform utility and making replacement harder once integrated into security workflows.

 Erosion risks